 “People are concerned about the fact that I’m a therapist and have an eating disorder, and I’m like, ‘You’re concerned about me?
 I’m concerned about our entire fucking field.’”

-This quote has generated a lot of reaction.
+This quote has generated a lot of reactions.
 In this podcast, Shira—who lives in a larger body when she is not using eating disorder behaviors—details how she has suffered from fatphobia in the world and in treatment centers.
 She shares that she has been significantly harmed by both well-meaning treatment providers and highly-regarded treatment centers.

 This blog addresses two questions: